samueleaton/cubbie/README.md

 **Note:** Reverting or resetting the state will remove states from the state history.
 Modifying the state will append a new state to the state history.

+To get the absolute raw state history (which includes each state timestamp and id) use `store.rawStateHistory`.
+So if for some reason you want to see the date/time when each state was created, this is how you can access that information.

 ### Get Previous State